kuklachert/udacity-project6/README.md

 This is how the first version of the graphic (index1.html) came about.
 I showed this visualisation to 3 friends of mine to get feedback.

 As I mentioned in the summary, the goal of this graphic was to create a user-driven narrative where every user finds different stories and snippets of information on her own by navigating through the graphic.
-After getting feedback, I enhanced my visualisation with additional data and visual elements.
+After getting feedback, I enhanced my visualisation with additional data and visual elements (see *Visualisation enhancements after feedback*).

 ### Feedback